Adult Physical Disability Services

-This is a fully multi disciplinary team offering a range of community rehabilitation supports to people with an acquired brain injury.
-The Clinical Psychologist coordinates the team with participation social workers, occupational therapists, and physiotherapist as necessary.
+This is a multi-disciplinary team offering a range of community rehabilitation supports to people with an acquired brain injury.
+The team includes clinical psychologists, social workers, occupational therapists, physiotherapist, nurse and rehabilitation assistants as necessary.
 The service can also provide information, advice, education and training to people with Brain Injury, their families and others.
-It is based in Enniskillen and Londonderry.
+It is based in Enniskillen, Omagh and Londonderry.

 The service is based at the Drumcoo Centre, Enniskillen and at Foyle Disability Resource Centre, Londonderry.
 These facilities offer a range of specialised activity and day support services including support into local education and leisure opportunities.
 The Trust also contracts with a range of smaller local voluntary initiatives that have demonstrated skills in providing local alternatives.

 Spruce House is a neuro-disability facility which currently has 18 in-patient beds for adults who have severe neurological disabilities including acquired brain or spinal injuries.
 This consultant led service currently offers continuing care , slow stream rehabilitation and therapeutic respite services.
-Following a recent regional review - the services provided, the regional role of Spruce and similar facilities, and the pathways to and from services - consideration will be given as to how these services are best provided regionally.
-The service led by a Consultant in Rehabilitation Medicine will be developing multi- disciplinary resources over the next few years to support this service.
+To find out more information on Spruce House, please click here

 Other Physical Disability Services